-The Group, in particular its Ukrainian subsidiaries, are exposed to foreign currency risk related to their USD and EUR nominated export revenue, which is primarily intragroup.
-The subsidiaries drawn their borrowings in the same currencies as the forecasted revenue streams to economically hedge the foreign currency risk exposure.
 On 1 January 2014 a portion of future monthly intragroup export revenues expected to be received in USD and EUR over the period from January 2014 through December 2020 were designated as the hedged item.
-The USD and EUR denominated third-party borrowings were designated as the hedged item and the hedging instruments were set equal.
+The USD and EUR denominated third-party borrowings were designated as the hedging instruments.
+As at 31 December 2020 cash flow hedging of the future intragroup revenues has been expired and remaining foreign exchange cash flow hedge reserve has been reclassified to Cost of sales.
+As at 31 December 2020 the Group did not designate new hedge instruments.